lucianodigiweb/documentation/content/developer/howtos/upgrade/upgrade_util.rst

 .. note::
    All util functions receive :file:`cr` as a parameter.
 This refers to the database cursor.
-Use the one received as a parameter in the :doc:`migration_scripts`.
+Use the one received as a parameter in the :doc:`upgrade_scripts`.

 Fields
 ------